 Akash Sherman’s second feature film, Clara, premiered at TIFF this year, defining him as a Canadian filmmaker to watch.
-At just 23-years-old, he has created a unique addition to the sci-fi drama.
+At just 23-years-old, he has created a unique addition to the sci-fi genre.
 Starring husband and wife duo, Suits’ Patrick J. Adams and Pretty Little Liars’ Troian Bellisario, the film follows astronomer, Isaac Bruno, and his under-qualified, but eager research assistant, Clara, as they go on a search for life beyond earth.
 While on their search of the cosmos, they also develop something cosmic within themselves.

 The dynamic of these characters is something rarely seen, as science and art are interpreted as being inherently different and unable to co-exist.
 However, as stated by Sherman during the post-film Q&A, the goal was to change the discussion around that.
 Clara’s free-spirited and artistic scope with which she looks at science, compliment Isaac’s data focused and scientific scope, proving that each side of the spectrum is essential on their search for a life-changing discovery.